/:wsId/education/valsea. The page and API require the workspace

 local-whisper-large-v3-turbo(default)local-whisper-large-v3local-whisper-mediumlocal-whisper-smalllocal-whisper-baselocal-whisper-tinylocal-wav2vec2

-GET /models,
+GET /models.

 PRONUNCIATION_ASSESSOR_IDLE_TTL_SECONDS seconds.
 Set